scs/smartmeter-datacollector/README.md

 ### smartmeter-datacollector-configurator

-To simplify the process of generating a valid `.ini` configuration for `smartmeter-datacollector` the companion [`smartmeter-datacollector-configurator`](https://github.com/scs/smartmeter-datacollector-configurator) webinterface can be used.
+To simplify the process of generating a valid `.ini` configuration for `smartmeter-datacollector` the companion [`smartmeter-datacollector-configurator`](https://github.com/scs/smartmeter-datacollector-configurator) web interface can be used.
 It supports
 * a graphical approach to manage the configuration
 * input validation to avoid invalid configurations
 * loading / saving / discarding a configuration
 * restarting `smartmeter-datacollector` (only if installed as a Debian package)

-See [Wiki/smartmeter-datacollector-configurator](https://github.com/scs/smartmeter-datacollector/wiki/smartmeter-datacollector-configurator) for more details on the webinterface and the configuration possibilities.
+See [Wiki/smartmeter-datacollector-configurator](https://github.com/scs/smartmeter-datacollector/wiki/smartmeter-datacollector-configurator) for more details on the web interface and the configuration possibilities.

 ## Run manually